 Starr King UU Church Chronology

-Significant Events in the Life of Starr King Unitarian Universalist Church
+Significant Events in the Life of Our Church

-On November 7, the congregation held its first Sunday service in what was then the banquet room of the Cathay House Chinese Restaurant, at 20710 Rutledge Rd, in San Leandro.
+On November 7, the congregation held its first Sunday service in what was then the banquet room of the Cathay House Chinese Restaurant in San Leandro.
 Like everything else in the church, Sunday services were mostly do-it-yourself, sometimes using sermons written by Unitarian ministers from around the country presented by congregants, guest ministers, and seminary students.
 Church life was very free and easy, with much of the meager budget coming from wine tastings.

-1960: The number of member families topped 100 for the first time, due partly to vigorous efforts to get mentions in the local newspapers.
-Sunday services were held at what was then a Seventh Day Adventist Church at 964 Blossom Way, Hayward.
+1960: The number of member families topped 100 for the first time and Sunday services were held at what was then a Seventh Day Adventist Church in Hayward.
 The church school had almost 150 students.
 But volunteer burnout dictated that change was needed.
-A Forward Planning Committee was formed, and recommended the hiring of a minister.
+A Forward Planning Committee was formed and recommended the hiring of a minister.
 The congregation was surveyed, and 39 of 70 respondents were in favor, so the first ministerial search was begun.
-In that year the annual budget was $5000.

-1964: The church had grown to 189 members, and had a social action committee, an adult education program, a committee dedicated to finding a permanent home for the church, and a budget of $12,000.
+1964: The church had grown to 189 members, and had a social action committee, an adult education program, and a committee dedicated to finding a permanent home for the church.
 Reverend Blackburn decided that his real calling was in the south, so he resigned and moved to Alabama in June.
 Over the Summer, another search committee brought John Evans, a seasoned 47-year-old minister.
-He held strongly liberal, brutally pessimistic political views which he frequently brought into the pulpit.

 1966: The owner of a nursery at 22577 Bayview Avenue in Hayward offered the property to the church at “a good price,” but said he needed a down payment of $5000 immediately.
 The church Treasurer wrote him a check without approval, which caused some turmoil, but ultimately the purchase was approved unanimously.
 The total purchase price was $30,000.
 The property included an older building almost suitable for an office.
 Planning began to build a sanctuary.

-1968: The congregation reached agreement on the design of the new sanctuary and financial arrangements.
+1968: The congregation reached agreement on the design of the new sanctuary.
 Constrained by finances, they chose a 36 x 72 utility building design.
 The shell was completed by a construction company, and volunteers completed the rest of the work.
-It cost $29,000, financed by a loan, with a dozen congregation members putting up $1000 each as collateral.
-They all eventually got their money back.

 1969: Reverend Evans led a dedication ceremony for the new, bare bones, uninsulated sanctuary on November 7, exactly 15 years after the first Sunday service.

 1974: Reverend Dobrer moved on, and the church was without a minister for a year.
-Church attendance declined, Board meetings became combative.
 Eventually it was decided to hire a part-time minister.

 1979: Reverend Arnason announced that he was ready to move on, and after a one-year search Mark Belletini, age 30, another recent graduate from Starr King School for the Ministry, was selected.
-The fact that he was the first openly homosexual minister in the Unitarian Universalist church raised eyebrows, but turned out to present no problem.
+He was the first openly gay minister in the Unitarian Universalist church.

-1987: The church was doing well financially, reporting a budget of $48,658.
-Volunteers improved the grounds, planting new gardens, built closets and shelves in the library, remodeled the kitchen, and painted Ornea Cottage.
-Complete “expense and revenue” double entry books were used for the first time, with a “computerized set.”
-But although membership had recovered, there was no growth, and little turnover in leadership.
+1987: Volunteers improved the grounds, planting new gardens, built closets and shelves in the library, remodeled the kitchen, and painted Ornea Cottage.
 Reverend Mark began the five year process of working on the new hymnal.
-He also said he thought the church was stagnating, and initiated a period of self-study and long-range planning.

 1995: A resolution was adopted changing the name of the church to Starr King Unitarian Universalist Church.